Skip to Content

 Next, spread the mashed potatoes over the top of the filling in an even layer. *If you are using leftovers it is best to reheat the potatoes slightly to increase the ease of spreading.

-Now place the Easy Shepherd’s Pie in the oven and bake 20-25 minutes or until the potato is light brown on top.
+Now place the Easy Shepherd’s Pie in the oven and bake 20-25 minutes or until the potatoes are light brown on top.
+Then remove the dish from the oven and let it sit for 5 minutes before serving.

 Enjoy!